denisw/redux-preboiled/README.md

 increment.type
 // => 'increment'

-// If you call `createAction(...).withPayload()`, the action creator
+// When caling `createAction(…).withPayload()`, the action creator
-// takes a value which is attached to the action as `payload`.
-In
-// TypeScript, you can specify the payload type using a type
-// parameter, e.g. `withPayload<number>()`.
-const multiply = createAction('multiply').withPayload()
+// accepts a payload to attach to the returned action. const multiply = createAction('multiply').withPayload()

 multiply(2)
 // => { type: 'multiply', payload: 2 }

-// Redux Preboiled comes with several helpers for composing reducers.
+// Preboiled comes with several helpers for composing reducers.
-// Below we use the following ones:
+// Below we use:
 //
-// - `onAction`, which creates a sub-reducer for a specific action
+// - `onAction`, which lets us create action-type-specific sub-reducers.
-//   type.
-You can directly pass a `createAction` action creator to
+//    We can directly pass a `createAction` action creator to it; in
-//   in place of an action type value.
-(In TypeScript, this allows
-//   the compiler to infer the type of the `action` parameter
+//    TypeScript, this will cause the `action` parameter's type to
-//   automatically.)
+//    be inferred automatically.
 //
-//  - `withInitialState`, which can be used to provide an initial
+//  - `withInitialState`, which provides the initial state for the
-//    state for sub-reducers that have none (like the ones returned
-//    by `onAction`).
+//    sub-reducers.
 //
-//  - `chainReducers`, which composes a sequence of reducers into a
+//  - `chainReducers`, which pulls everything together.
-//    "call chain" where each sub-reducer's result is forwarded to
-//    the next sub-reducer in the chain.
 //
-// Together, these helpers can replace the `switch (action.type)`
+// Together, these helpers replaces the common `switch (action.type)`
-// pattern that's commonly used in Redux apps. const counterReducer = chainReducers( withInitialState(0), onAction(increment, state => state + 1),
+// pattern with something more concise. const counterReducer = chainReducers( withInitialState(0), onAction(increment, state => state + 1),